camunda/camunda-docs/docs/guides/integrating-optimize.md

 The following document provides a basic end-to-end glance into Optimize and its features for new business users.

-Optimize offers business intelligence tooling for Camunda enterprise customers.
+Optimize offers business intelligence tooling for Camunda customers.
 By leveraging data collected during process execution, you can access reports, share process intelligence, analyze bottlenecks, and examine areas in business processes for improvement.

 With Optimize, review heatmap displays for instances which took longer than average to discover long-running flow nodes.
 As a result, reap actionable insights and rapidly identify the constraints of your system.